minamiyama1994/parser_combinator/README.md

 ## Motivation

-There is a boost :: split the famous parser EDSL, but this is a LL parser, it is not possible to perform the analysis of the LR grammar.
+There is a boost::split the famous parser EDSL, but this is a LL parser, it is not possible to perform the analysis of the LR grammar.

 In addition, it is too complicated To use easily.